Symmetries and monotones in Markovian quantum dynamics: Introduction

 Monotones generalize the concept of a conserved quantity and, as we show in our construction, in fact one can deduce from them the full set of conserved quantities.
 Our main result consists of a method to assign to each pair of symmetries of the generator a one-parameter family of monotones for the time evolution.
 As a special case, the generator itself can be considered a symmetry of the dynamics, resulting in non-trivial constraints over the time evolution, even if all conserved quantities trivialize.

-The basic idea we invoke to obtain monotones of the time evolution relies on the ``infinitesimal'' version of quantum data-processing inequalities.
+The basic idea we invoke to obtain monotones of the time evolution relies on the ``infinitesimal version'' of quantum data-processing inequalities.
 Distinguishability measures $D(\rho,\sigma) \ge 0$, defined over pairs of quantum states such that $D (\rho,\rho) = 0$, are said to obey the data-processing inequality if they are non-increasing under the joint action of a quantum operation on both arguments and play a central role in quantum information theory~\cite{witten2018mini,wilde2013quantum}.
 Since Markovian dynamics is fully characterized by its generator, we invoke an infinitesimal version of distinguishability measures, connecting with monotone Riemannian metrics in the space of quantum states.
 Such metrics have proven useful for the study of Markovian quantum dynamics, as for instance for the study of the mixing time and convergence rates~\cite{temme2010chi,kastoryano2012cutoff,kastoryano2013quantum}.

 The paper is organized as follows.
 In \autoref{sec:monotones} we begin by first non-rigorously presenting the basic idea for establishing the correspondence between symmetries and monotones of the evolution.
-We then present the general construction based on monotone Riemannian metrics and, after giving a simple example, we establish a connection with the Noether conserved quantities in open systems.
-We also discuss how one can construct symmetries for the generator of the dynamics and the monotones.
+We then present the general construction, which is related to monotone Riemannian metrics and, after giving a simple example, we establish a connection with the Noether conserved quantities in open systems.
+We also briefly discuss how one can construct symmetries for the generator of the dynamics and the monotones.
 In \autoref{sec:dephasing}, we apply the method to dephasing generators and in \autoref{sec:Davies} for generators of the Davies form, extracting in both cases the qualitative features of the evolution with symmetry considerations.
 We conclude in \autoref{sec:summary}.